How much video is watched? How many minutes?

 Set up Analytics by configuring your Google Analytics ID.
 For example:

 This site uses a global configuration to set up analytics for all players on the page:

 The title for Analytics is taken from the clip's title or, if not set, the video's file name.

-If the video is embedded on a foreign site the analytics ID is carried along so you can view how much video is played on these external domains.
+If the player is shared on a foreign site the analytics ID is carried along so you can view how much video is played on these external domains.

 The best place to track video data is when user leaves the page.
 You know exactly the total amount of seconds viewed.
 Sending data during playback gives you messy results; pausing, fullscreen, seeking are not important.